-- 1 Press the car symbol $\overleftrightarrow{}$ in the bottom bar and go to Settings. - 2 Go to Controls \rightarrow Locking.
+- Press the car symbol in the bottom bar and go to Settings. - Go to Controls → Locking. - 3 Adjust your locking and unlocking settings.

 Volvo recommends not leaving people or pets in a locked car.

 Some regions have laws prohibiting people or pets being left inside a locked vehicle.